 In 2023 alone, Wissaheroes removed almost 4,000 pounds of litter from the forests and creeks in and around Wissahickon Valley Park, ensuring a cleaner and healthier habitat and watershed.

 Becoming a Wissahero is a great way to make a positive impact on the park while playing an important role in the community.
 The best part about taking part in this program is how easy it is to build into your own schedule – literally any hike can be turned into an act of stewardship!
 Check out the instructions below to learn how to plan a safe and successful clean-up!

 - Fill out our online Volunteer Agreement & Release form

-- Make sure that you bring the appropriate gear on the day of the clean-up: gloves, face mask, water bottle, hand sanitizer, a first aid kit and trash bags.
+- Make sure that you bring the appropriate gear on the day of the clean-up: gloves, black heavy-duty trash bags, water bottle, hand sanitizer, and a first-aid kit.

 - Fill out the Trash Clean-Up Report within 24 hours.
 Not only does this tell us how many bags and volunteer hours to record for you, but also indicates to us that trash bags need to be picked up.